-Hazard/ possible cause Initial Severity Initial Likelihood Initial risk Control Measures to manage risk Person Responsible Residual Severity Residual Likelihood Residual risk Riders must not join rides if they display any Covid-19 symptoms, if someone in their household does, or they are in the extremely vulnerable category Rider Low Strong hand hygiene to be practiced Rider 1 Low COVID-19 infection High Low Low Riders must practice good respiratory hygiene (ie coughing/sneezing into a tissue or the crook of an elbow) Rider High If a rider develops symptoms of Covid-19, they should stop taking part and follow the Gov't "test & trace" guidelines.
-Rider Collision with other rider in group High Medium High Follow the rules set out in the Ride Etiquette document on the C&CCC website for group riding, which are in brief summary: • All riders to be conversant with group ride calls, hand signals and warnings and ensure that these calls are passed along the line • Ride smoothly and consistently, be aware of those around you and do not brake without warning • Concentrate at all times and anticipate changing road conditions • When negotiating unforeseen right of way conditions (such as potholes) riders should be aware that their actions impact on others • Ride slightly to one side of the wheel in front and with sufficient safe gap if not confident/competent to ride immediately behind the wheel in front. • Do not let your front wheel overlap that of the rear wheel of the bike in front • Allow more space when descending, on wet and slippery surfaces, in heavy traffic and with less experienced riders.
+Hazard/ possible cause Initial Severity Initial Likelihood Initial risk Control Measures to manage risk Person Responsible Residual Severity Residual Likelihood Residual risk Medically vulnerable rider made ill through transmission Medium Low Low Riders requested not to join rides if unwell and illness is transmissable.
+Strong hand hygiene to be practiced Riders must practice good respiratory hygiene (ie coughing/sneezing into a tissue or the crook of an elbow) Rider Rider Rider - Medium Low Low Collision with other rider in group High Medium High Follow the rules set out in the Ride Etiquette document on the C&CCC website for group riding, which are in brief summary: • All riders to be conversant with group ride calls, hand signals and warnings and ensure that these calls are passed along the line • Ride smoothly and consistently, be aware of those around you and do not brake without warning • Concentrate at all times and anticipate changing road conditions • When negotiating unforeseen right of way conditions (such as potholes) riders should be aware that their actions impact on others • Ride slightly to one side of the wheel in front and with sufficient safe gap if not confident/competent to ride immediately behind the wheel in front. • Do not let your front wheel overlap that of the rear wheel of the bike in front • Allow more space when descending, on wet and slippery surfaces, in heavy traffic and with less experienced riders.
 On climbs, measure your effort to avoid hitting the wheel in front, particularly on e-bikes. • Ensure cycle is properly maintained Group sizes are limited to 10 maximum.
 We aim for group sizes of 6-8, and will look to split groups at 11 to reduce inconvenience to road users.
 Introductory rides will have at least 2 adults present if U18s are riding.
 Rider Medium Medium Medium